Introduction to Stereolithography

 - At the same time, a mechanical arm scrapes the resin from the tank to standardize the level of the resin and deposits liquid resin on the parts where it is missing.
 This step allows you to have regular and flat layers.

-- The different stages then follow one another: the laser taps on the resin, the platform descends, the scraper smoothes the resin, etc.
+- The different steps follow one another: the laser hits the resin, the platform goes down, the scraper smoothes the resin, etc…

 - Once all the successive layers have been produced, the platform rises to the surface of the resin tank.